What are Cards for Fair Credit?

-When it comes to credit scores, the FICO scoring system is most popular and reliable.
+When it comes to credit scores, the FICO scoring system is the most popular and reliable.
 A fair credit score on FICO ranges from 580 to 670.
 When you understand that the range can go from 300 and up to 850, it’s clear that a fair credit score is somewhere in the middle.
+However, it doesn’t mean that it’s a neutral score.
+It’s a negative one, and whenever some organization sees you have a score in this range, they will consider you a liability.
+Statistics show that approximately 20% of people in the US have a FICO score that falls into this category.

 What Does it Mean to Have Fair Credit?

-If a person has a credit score within the “fair range”, it means that all lenders will see him or her as a subprime borrower.
+If a person has a credit score within the “fair range,” it means that all lenders will view them as a subprime borrower.
 This means that getting loans, mortgages, and credit cards will be more difficult.
 Even if they are approved, they will come with significantly worse terms.
+Having this kind of credit profile means that you are not an ideal borrower in the lender’s eyes.
+They believe that you are likely to default on your loan, which can result in rejection or higher interest rates.

 Credit Scores are Always Changing

 Credit scores are constantly changing.
-The difference between your current fair credit score and getting into the good credit zone might be a couple of payments you need to make on-time.
+The difference between your current fair credit score and getting into the good credit zone might be a couple of payments you need to make on time.
 By being late with just two payments, you can drop your score by 80 points, and this can easily move you from the good credit category into the fair zone.

 What Determines Credit Score Value?